 On this page:

-The Health Care Flexible Spending Account allows you to set aside pre-tax dollars for eligible health care expenses for you, your spouse, and your eligible dependents (as defined by the Internal Revenue Code and the cafeteria plan) that are not covered as eligible expenses under any other health plan.
-You may elect to contribute a minimum of $100, up to a maximum of $2,650 annually to this account.
-Your contributions will automatically be deducted in equal installments from your paychecks before taxes are calculated.
+The health care FSA offers tax savings on eligible health care expenses for you and your eligible dependents (as defined by the Internal Revenue Code and the cafeteria plan) that are not covered as eligible expenses under any other health plan.
 You have access to the full amount of your annual election immediately.

-Important Note Regarding Domestic Partners: Expenses for your domestic partner and/or his or her children are not eligible for reimbursement under your Health Care FSA unless they qualify as your dependents for federal income tax purposes.
+Important Note Regarding Domestic Partners: Expenses for your domestic partner and/or their children are not eligible for reimbursement under your FSA unless they qualify as your dependents for federal income tax purposes.
 Therefore, to prevent receiving an overpayment which may result in adverse tax consequences, you should not activate the automatic reimbursement feature if you cover a domestic partner.

 Filing a Claim

-If you have not elected the AHPC reimbursement option, or have a health care expense that cannot be submitted through the AHPC reimbursement option, you may easily file a claim by following these steps:
+If you have not elected the automatic reimbursement option or have a health care expense that cannot be submitted through the automatic reimbursement option, there are three alternative methods you can use to submit your claims for reimbursement:

-- WageWorks Online – log into the secure website to submit a claim and view all of your account information.
+- FSA Online Account: Log into the secure website to submit a claim and view all of your account information.

-- Reimbursements will be sent to you via paper check as a default, but you can enroll in direct deposit online by logging into your WageWorks account.
+- Pay Me Back Paper Claim Form [PDF]: Complete the paper form and mail or fax your submission to HealthEquity with your receipts.
+Reimbursements will be sent to you via paper check as a default, but you can enroll in direct deposit online through your HealthEquity account.